-While these curriculum areas give many opportunities to explore our universal concept, we can also explore power in other curriculum areas.
-Literacy and Mathematics offer many opportunities to explore power too, such as the power of language and of punctuation, through to the power of place value, addition, subtraction and other mathematical operations.
+While these curriculum areas give many opportunities to explore our universal concept of patterns, we can also find patterns in other curriculum areas.
+Literacy and Mathematics offer many opportunities too through language and punctuation, place value, addition, subtraction and other mathematical operations.
+Offering your child experiences at home with things like counting cars as you drive to school, reading recipes and adding together ingredients as you bake or cook give many more opportunities.
+Always take any opportunity to read and make this an amazing, calming and enriching experience.